btcguide/btcguide.github.io/_pages/setup-wallets/paper-advanced.md

 BIP39 allows for a word to be repeated in your seed phrase should it happen to be randomly drawn multiple times (very unlikely).
 23 words when performed correctly has 253 bits of entropy.
 This is so massive that a slight reduction in the keyspace is insignificant, but we prefer to follow standards / best practices when possible.
-[TODO]: add accurate calcuation of entropy without potential to repeat words.
+[TODO]: add accurate calculation of entropy without potential to repeat words.

 #### Add a Strong Passphrase to Your Seed
 Caution: you now have to come up with a way to backup/protect this passphrase, and if you lose it your seed is worthless.